The Boeing Company, together with its subsidiaries, is one of the world's largest aerospace companies and a leading manufacturer

-Financial results for BDS' MMA group were as follows:
+Financial results for BDS' BMA group were as follows:

 Deliveries of new-build production aircraft, excluding remanufactures and modifications:

-The major programs in this segment include for electronics and information systems: Family of Advanced Beyond Line-of-Sight Terminals (FAB-T) and Joint Tactical Radio System (JTRS); for strategic missile and defense systems: Ground-based Midcourse Defense (GMD); for space and intelligence systems: commercial, civil and military satellites, including the Global Positioning System (GPS) and Wideband Global SATCOM system; and for space exploration: International Space Station, Space Launch System (SLS) and Crew Space Transportation-100.
+The major programs in this segment include for strategic missile and defense systems: Ground-based Midcourse Defense (GMD); for space and intelligence systems: commercial, civil and military satellites, including the Global Positioning System (GPS) and Wideband Global SATCOM system; and for space exploration: Space Launch System (SLS), Commercial Crew, and International Space Station (ISS).

 During 2011, the Brigade Combat Team Modernization (BCTM) and Space Shuttle programs concluded.

-This segment also includes Boeing's joint venture operations related to United Launch Alliance and United Space Alliance.
+This segment also includes Boeing's joint venture operations related to United Launch Alliance (ULA) and United Space Alliance (USA).